 Sequoia National Park – If you want to see giant sequoias on the grandest scale there is, do not pass Go!
 Head directly to Sequoia National Park.

-Not only is Sequoia home to the world’s largest tree (based on volume), but the General Sherman tree shown atop this post, but it has mammoth sequoias and giant redwoods throughout the park.
+Sequoia is home to the General Sherman Tree, the world’s largest tree (based on volume)–but that’s not all.
+The park has mammoth sequoias and giant redwoods throughout the park.

 While many are prominently mapped and made as accessible as possible, our favorites remain this stand called “The Parker Group” that is off the most beaten path, not far from Moro Rock, which you’ll want to be sure and visit while you’re there (see my tips for hiking Moro Rock with little kids here).